mjgregoire/BIO539_Exam4_Python/README.md

 # Exam4_Python

-Exam Details:
-A string is a sequence of characters that we store as an object.
-This string can be divided into substrings, where the possible number of substrings of length k (termed k-mers) is the number of possible characters to the k.
-The linguistic complexity of the string is defined as the number of kmers that are observed for all possible k-mer lengths, divided by the total number that are theoretically possible.
+This script (exam4.py) is used to assess the number of substrings of length k, or k-mers, that are observed and possible for a sequence (termed "read").
+It can also determine the linguistic complexity of the kmer, or the number of kmers that are observed for all possible kmer lengths divided bythe total possible kmers.
-Write a python script that, when run using the command line, outputs the linguistic complexity of each sequence in a file of sequences.
-For the sake of simplicity let's assume that we use only 4 possible characters (A, C, G, T), so the number of possible k-mers is 4^k.
-The file should be specified by the end user as a command line argument.
-As an example, consider the string ATTTGGATT.
-From the following table you can see that the linguistic complexity is 35 / 40 = 0.875.
-Note that the possible number of kmers (usually 4^k) is limited by the length of the sequence.
-Thus Possible Kmers is calculated as the minimum of (1) the length of the string minus k plus 1, and (2) 4^k (i.e. the number of possible k-mers of length 9 in the sequence is 1, not 4^9).

-To achieve this goal:
+This script is run in the command line as follows: python3 exam4.py -read ATTTGGATT -k 3

+The user needs to define what sequence or "read" they want to analyze as well as what length of k as arguments on the command line.
+Each time the user wants to analzye a new read or k the command must be re-typed into the command line and the results will be appended to the existing output files.

+The script will give two output files, one for the linguistic complexity of the entered read and k, and one with a dataframe of all the observed and possible kmers for the entered read and k.

-1. Define a function to count kmers of size k, where k is specified as an argument.
+The script contains a function to count the observed kmers of size k, the possible kmers of size k, a resulting table of the observed and possible kmers, as well as the linguistic complexity of the entered sequence and k.

-2. Define a function to create a pandas data frame containing all possible k and the associated number of observed and expected kmers (see above table).
-3. Define a function to calculate linguistic complexity.
-4. Be sure that all your functions have appropriate docstrings.
-5. Use the main function in your script to read in your file and output results to files.
-6. Write a script to thoroughly test each of your functions.
-7. Include thorough comments for all of your code.
-8. Create a github repository including a README (in markdown) to submit your work.
-Submit your work as a link to a github repo.
-The repo should have
-1. README with instructions on what the code does and how to run it.
-2. Python script
-3. Python test script
-4. Example data file with a couple of short strings When I run pytest everything should pass.
-When I run the python script on the data file I should get one output file for each string containing a data frame, and a statement about complexity printed to the command line or saved in a separate file.
+I have added example output files ("linguistic_complexity.txt", "dataframe.csv") to this repository for the following reads and ks:
+-read ATTTGGATT -k 3
+-read CGGTACGAT -k 2
+-read CAGGGCTAT -k 6
+-read TCGTAGGAC -k 1

+The script has been tested with py.test (test_exam4.py) and each of the functions passed.